 If you have booked a witnessed cremation, only 2 people will be allowed.

-We are a small team and it is therefore essential that people who are attending a service do the following:
+It is essential that people who are attending a service:

 - Stay in your car (if you have driven), until it is time to go into the chapel.